seamapper/SEGY_Viewer/README.md

 # CCOM-UNH/JHC SEGY Viewer

-A Python application for viewing and processing SEGY seismic data files, developed at UNH/CCOM-JHC (University of New Hampshire, Center for Coastal and Ocean Mapping - Joint Hydrographic Center).

 ![Example Plot](media/SEGY_Viewer.jpg)
+A Python application for viewing SEGY seismic data files, developed at the Center for Coastal and Ocean Mapping/Joint Hydrographic Center at the University of New Hampshire, .

 ## Features